nodeshift/nodeshift/README.md

             --insecure               flag to pass into the openshift rest client for logging in with a self signed cert.
 Only used with apiServer login                             [boolean]
-            --imageTag           The tag of the docker image to use for the deployed application.                 [string] [default: "latest"]
+            --forceLogin             Force a login when using the apiServer login[boolean] --imageTag           The tag of the docker image to use for the deployed application.                 [string] [default: "latest"]
             --web-app                flag to automatically set the appropriate docker image